po1sigala/live/02-Lesson-Plans/Part-Time/17-Week_CS/README.md

 ## Heads-Up

 In the next unit, we will return to the back end and learn about NoSQL databases.
 We will learn about the features of a non-relational database and how it compares to a relational database.
-Finally, we will touch on why we might use NoSQL for our application.
+Finally, we will explore why we might use NoSQL for our application.

 ## Helpful Links